vvincentKung/flutter_photo_list/README.md

 ## Testing

 ### Unit Test
-You can run the unit test by:
+You can run the unit test by:</br>
 `flutter test test/fetch_photos_test.dart`

 ### Widget Test
-You can run the widget test by:
+You can run the widget test by:</br>
 `flutter test test/widget_test.dart`

 ## License